Electric Vehicle (EV) fleet management and EV fleet charging are two new terms that emerged with the electrification of companies’ fleets.

 - Core monitoring parameters for EV fleet management

 - Tridens EV Charge fleet software

 What is EV fleet management?

-In traditional fleet management planning where to refuel ICE vehicles is simple.
+In traditional fleet management, planning where to refuel ICE vehicles is simple.
 Gas stations are everywhere, and refueling is only a matter of minutes.
-Electric vehicles can take hours to charge and EV charging points outside of a few hotspots are rare, so fleet management becomes trickier when planning the same operations with electric fleet vehicles.
+However, electric vehicles can take hours to charge, and EV charging points outside of a few hotspots are rare.
+Hence, fleet management becomes trickier when planning the same operations with electric fleet vehicles.

 The most common daily questions traditional fleet management doesn’t include are:

 - Does a company have enough own charging stations to recharge its fleet?

 - How to prevent grid overload with EV Charging load balancing?